-- Direct service provision without advocacy component - Political campaigning - Activities aimed at proselytizing/religious conversion

-- Scholarships - Construction and purchase of buildings and land - Profit and income generating activities and microfinance - Grantmaking (Note that grantmaking activities will not be eligible; however funded networks or consortia will be eligible to disburse funds within their network /consortium for up to 4 partners for programmatic activities).
+- Direct service provision - Party-political campaigning - Activities aimed at proselytizing/religious conversion - Scholarships - Construction and purchase of buildings and land - Profit and income generating activities and microfinance - Grantmaking (Note that grantmaking activities will not be eligible; however funded networks or consortia will be eligible to disburse funds within their network /consortium for up to 4 partners for programmatic activities).

-V REVIEW AND DECISION MAKING PROCESS
+REVIEW AND DECISION MAKING PROCESS

-- 1. For Yala! and Ananse grants applications must be submitted to AWDF by 13 February 2017.
+- 1. All grant applications must be submitted to AWDF by 15 January 2018.
 AWDF will acknowledge receipt by email for all applications received. - 2.
-For Pamoja grants applications must be submitted to AWDF by 3 March 2017.
-AWDF will acknowledge receipt by email for all applications received. - 3.
-Applications will be reviewed by AWDF's experienced Programme Officers and managers and the final decision for the grants made by the AWDF board with contributions from technical advisors. - 4.
+Submitted applications will be reviewed by AWDF's experienced Programme Officers and managers with the support of qualified regional technical advisors.
+The final decision for the grants will be made by the AWDF board with contributions from technical advisors. - 3.
 Short-listing, review and selection process will take approximately 12 weeks from the submission deadline.
-Successful applicants will be contacted by 15 May 2017.
+Successful applicants will be contacted the week of 15 May 2018. - 4.
+Note that we are not able to provide feedback on individual applications.